akhinos/cf4k8s-networking/README.md

 10.96.4.62       8080      HTTP   # deprecated (https://github.com/istio/istio/issues/24147)
 ```

+**CAVEAT**: The additional listeners besides outbound and inbound envoy capture ports are obsolete and will not be used for routing.
+They will be removed in Istio 1.6.
+See [this issue](https://github.com/istio/istio/issues/24147) for details.

 #### How traffic is forwarded from sidecar to app container

 The `istio-init` initContainer configures IP tables in such a way that all incoming traffic is routed to port 15006.
 Then, there is a listener on port 15006 which has a listener filter `envoy.listener.original_dst` which restores the original destination address before filter chains apply.
 Then there is a list of filter chains which match in order of most to least specific destination, i.e. `100.96.4.29/32` is more specific than `0.0.0.0/0` so the higher prefix length wins.

 `istioctl proxy-config listener  test-app-a-test-eb94aee321-0.cf-workloads --port 15006 -o json`
 ```yaml
         {